mjosaarinen/lwaes_isa/README.md

 [(english spec)](doc/sm4en.pdf), also defined in GB/T 32907-2016 and ISO/IEC
 18033-3:2010/DAmd 2.
 SM4 has only one key size, 128 bits.

+A single instruction, `ENC1S` is used for encryption, decryption, and key schedule for both ciphers.
+For design rationale and some analysis, see the short report [A Lightweight ISA Extension for AES and SM4](doc/lwaes.pdf).

 A more complex ISA extension may be appropriate for higher-end CPUs.
 The primary goal of lwaes is to eliminate timing-side vulnerabilities.
 The speed-up over pure software table-based implementations is roughly 500 %.

-## Description

-A single instruction, `ENC1S` is used for encryption, decryption, and key schedule for both ciphers.
-For design rationale and some analysis, see the short report [A Lightweight ISA Extension for AES and SM4](doc/lwaes.pdf).

 This directory contains a mock implementation of the instruction together with full encryption, decryption, and key schedule pseudocode of